-(Kansai Electric Power Co., Inc.) (Kansai Transmission and Distribution, Inc.
+(Kansai Electric Power Co., Inc.)

-Example of adopting utility services

-In the spring of 2022, the Dai Hanshin Building and Shin Hankyu Building, which were more than 50 years old each, were rebuilt into the Osaka Umeda Twin Towers South in Umeda, Osaka, the largest terminal in western Japan.
-The Osaka Umeda Twin Towers South utilize utility services from Kanden Energy Solutions Co., Inc. (hereinafter, Kenes).

-Kenes' utility services perfectly correspond to customer's needs for high quality environmental performance and CO2 emission reduction as well as stable energy supply and the resilient BCP required for reconstruction.
-In addition to support in reducing

-CO2 emissions and earning a high evaluation in terms of environmental performance, thorough BCP, and stable electricity supply, reassurance offered by Kenes as a professional company worth entrusting for the entire solution to various issues was the deciding factor in choosing its services, a customer representative commented.
+Services for corporate customers We offer a wide range of services, including energy sales, energy management system services, energy solutions (solar power generation, storage batteries, electrification, etc.), mobility services and business solution services.
+All these are designed to help customers solve increasingly diversified and complex management and social issues, such as growing environmental needs associated with decarbonization and carbon neutral initiatives, and constantly changing business environments due in part to intensifying natural disasters.
+Example of adopting "Utility Service" In the spring of 2022, the Dai Hanshin Building and Shin Hankyu Building, which were more than 50 years old each, were rebuilt into the Osaka Umeda Twin Towers South in Umeda, Osaka, the largest terminal in western Japan.
+The Osaka Umeda Twin Towers South utilizes the "Utility Service" from Kanden Energy Solutions Co., Inc. (hereinafter, Kenes).
+Kenes' "Utility Service" perfectly corresponds to customer's needs for high quality environmental performance and CO2 emission reduction as well as stable energy supply and the resilient BCP required for reconstruction.
+In addition to support in reducing 87 CO2 emissions and earning a high evaluation in terms of environmental performance, thorough BCP, and stable electricity supply, reassurance offered by Kenes as a professional company worth entrusting for the entire solution to various issues was the deciding factor in choosing its services, a customer representative commented.
 From the time the services started, Kenes has been striving to conserve even more energy through energy management that draws on its unique knowledge in maximizing the performance of its latest facilities.
 Through operational evaluation and analysis in conjunction with energy conservation consultation to minimize energy cost and environmental impact, Kenes is pursuing a stable energy supply and maintaining a high level of performance.